JBuongio/jbuongio.github.io/_pages/sci_comm.md

 Now, the onus falls on us to combat attacks on science and scientists with approachable narratives, simple explanations, relatable content, and inclusivity.
 More and more scientists are stepping up to take on the challenge of reshaping the way they communicate science to friends and neighbors.
-I joined many of these scientists for a one and a half day bootcamp on science communication.
+I joined many of these scientists for a one and a half day bootcamp on science communication.</p>

 <p align = "center">
   <img src='/images/blogpic/workshop.jpg' style="width: 90%; float: center;"/><br/></p>